Gary Shteyngart: Early life

 Shteyngart immigrated to the United States in 1979 and was brought up in Queens, New York, with no television in the apartment in which he lived, where English was not the household language.
-He did not shed his thick Russian accent until the age of 14.
+He spoke with a Russian accent until he was around 14.

 He is a graduate of Stuyvesant High School in New York City, and Oberlin College in Ohio, where he earned a degree in politics, in 1995, with a senior thesis on the former Soviet republics of Georgia, Moldova and Tajikistan.

 Career

-After Oberlin, he worked a series of jobs, as a writer, for non-profit organizations in New York.
+After Oberlin, he worked a series of jobs as a writer for non-profit organizations in New York.

 Shteyngart took a trip to Prague in the early 1990s, and this experience helped spawn his first novel, The Russian Debutante's Handbook, set in the fictitious European city of Prava.

 In 1999, as part of the application to Hunter College's MFA program he mailed a portion of his first novel to Chang-Rae Lee, the director of the creative writing program at Hunter College.
 Lee helped Shteyngart get his first book deal.
 Shteyngart earned an MFA in creative writing at Hunter College of the City University of New York.
 Shteyngart had a fellowship at the American Academy in Berlin, Germany, for Fall 2007.
 He has taught writing at Hunter College, and currently teaches writing at Columbia University.